 A record number of tourists visited Moscow in 2014 – 16.5 million visitors.
-Guess what is #1 highlight of Moscow?
+Guess what is #1 highlight in Moscow?
 Of course the Kremlin, which has a lot in common with Moscow, by the way.
+Get all Fun Facts about Kremlin.

 What is Moscow Kremlin?